Connecticut Art History

 This section of the Traditional Fine Arts Organization (TFAO) catalogue Topics in American Art is devoted to the topic "Connecticut Art History."
 Articles and essays specific to this topic published in TFAO's Resource Library are listed at the beginning of the section.
 Clicking on titles takes readers directly to the articles and essays.
-The date at the end of each title is the date of publication in Resource Library.

 We recommend that researchers always search within Resource Library for additional material.
 Please see TFAO's page How to research topics not listed for more information.

 TFAO welcomes volunteers to further the broadening of knowledge related to this topic.
 To learn more about TFAO's many volunteer opportunities please click here.
 Volunteers are welcome to contribute suggestions for additional content in this catalogue.
 Please see Catalogue and database management for details.

 Texts contained in Resource Library by named authors listed by author name in alphabetical order:

 The Lyme Academy Story by Elisabeth Gordon Chandler

 Connecticut Composed by Erica E. Hirshler

 The Great River Remembered: Art & Society of the Connecticut Valley by William Hosley